Harman Baweja

-Early life
+Early life and education

 Baweja was born to a film director Harry Baweja and producer Pammi Baweja.
+Born on 13 November 1980 in Chandigarh, in 1984 his family had to shift to Mumbai following the anti-Sikh riots.

 He attended the Kishore Namit Kapoor Acting Institute in Bombay and then the University of California, Los Angeles.

-In 2009, Baweja changed his name to Harman S Baweja following numerology.
-The "S" in his name is a tribute to his grandfather.
+Before becoming an actor, he worked in hotel management in Switzerland for around a year and was an assistant director to his father for some seven years.

 Career

+Producer

-Baweja was credited as a producer for Hansal Mehta's Yeh Kya Ho Raha Hai?.
+Baweja was credited as a producer for Hansal Mehta's Yeh Kya Ho Raha Hai?
+(2002).

+Over the years he has produced or co-produced numerous films, including Punjabi films, and webseries.